YUJ0E/YUJ0E.github.io/content/authors/admin/_index.md

 title: YU Zhuoyuan

 # Name pronunciation (optional)
-# name_pronunciation: Chien Shiung Wu
+name_pronunciation: YU ZHUO YUAN

 # Full name (for SEO)
-first_name: Zhouyuan
+first_name: 卓远
-last_name: YU
+last_name: 余

 # Is this the primary user of the site?
 superuser: true